weathergard/labcoat/README.md

 Enhance HTML with scholarly bibliographic and annotation features.

 ## Use it anywhere.
-Labcoat is a *fast,* idempotent, side-effect-free, pure function with no dependencies.
+Labcoat is a *fast,* idempotent, side-effect-free, pure function.
 Its output is valid HTML5.
 You can use it:

 1. in Node.js: `res.end(labcoat(html))`
 1. in the browser: `document.body.innerHTML = labcoat(document.body.innerHTML)`
-1. on the command line: `labcoat file.html` (Coming soon.)

 ## Prefatory comment on performance
 Labcoat doesn't parse HTML, find, and then manipulate elements.
 It transforms one markup string into another, ignoring all but a narrowly specified set of labcoat elements (of which, more in due course).
 The remaining material is a subregular cousin of HTML, parsing of which is virtually instant.